NCEES Advancing Licensure for Engineers & Surveyors

-Read the Documentation Guidelines and be sure your evaluator has read them.
-Prepare your supporting evidence that conforms to the Guidelines.
+Read the Documentation Guidelines and be sure your healthcare professional has read them.
+Assemble and prepare your supporting evidence that conforms to the guidelines.

-Just because you have documentation of a diagnosed condition does not automatically mean that your documentation will meet our Guidelines.
-BE SURE to carefully read the Documentation Guidelines before submitting an accommodations request.
+Just because you have documentation of a diagnosed condition does not automatically mean that you are entitled to accommodations.
+Be sure to carefully read the documentation guidelines before submitting an accommodations request.

-- Please note that accommodation requests are reviewed by an independent, external expert, in order to ensure a fair, unbiased review of your situation.
+- All accommodation requests are reviewed by an independent, external expert to ensure a fair review of your situation.

 - After you submit your request, wait for your request to be reviewed.
-Typically you will hear from us within 10 business days, unless your request is unusually complex (in which case we will keep you posted about the status of your request).
-Accommodation requests are reviewed in the order in which they are received.
-In order to be fair to all examinees, we do not “expedite” requests.
+Typically you will hear from us within 10 business days, unless your request is unusually complex (in which case we will keep you posted about the status of your request.)

-- If your request is incomplete, meaning that it does not provide us with enough information so that we can make a decision, we will notify you of the specific types of documentation that are missing.
+- If your request is incomplete, meaning that it does not provide us with information needed to make a decision, we will notify you of the specific types of documentation that are missing.

 Appealing an Accommodations Decision